canax/request/README.md

 Anax Request module for wrapping all request related information.

-The module essentially wraps access to `$_GET, $_POST, $_SERVER`, information send through the HTTP BODY and calculates url details (current, site, base, route path) from the request uri.
+The module essentially wraps access to `$_GET, $_POST, $_SERVER`, information send through the HTTP body and calculates url details (current, site, base, route path) from the request uri.

 The module provides a framework unified way to access these global variables and it provides a way to inject a certain setup when using the module for unit testing.